|

 late sixties...
 The Shadoks live on the shadok

-planet where everything is going wrong, and their
+planet where everything is going wrong, and

-by rivals from another planet.
-They speak a special
+foiled by rivals from another planet.
+They

-language called "gabuzome".
-Actually,
+speak a special language called "gabuzome".

-it is composed of only four syllables: ga, bu, zo, me (pr.:
+Actually, it is composed of only four syllables: ga, bu, zo, me (pr.:

 gah, büh, zoh, möh)...